DiamondYeah/CSSWENG-Application/README.md

-# TikTok API Testing Project
+# TikTok API Testing for AgilaPost

 **Mainly for Performing and testing the TikTok API for AgilaPost.**